MicrosoftDocs/ATADocs/ATADocs/install-ata-step6.md

 -   The fields are in key=value format.

--   The following keys must exists and have a value:
+-   The following keys must exist and have a value:

     -   EventCode = the Windows event ID